Delaware State Park Beaches

 - At Delaware Seashore and Fenwick Island surf fishing beaches, NRP officers will monitor the number of vehicles on the beach and will close drive-on beach entrances if vehicles fail to maintain the 20-foot distance between vehicles currently mandated by the Governor’s emergency order.

 - Masks or face coverings are required in bathhouse and concession areas at all three parks and strongly encouraged on the beach as well.
+Face coverings must be worn whenever in a setting with members of another household, regardless of ability to physically distance.
+Please remember to stay home if you are sick

 - Sunbathing, swimming, picnicking, surfing, kayaking, walk-on surf fishing and other activities are allowed.
 Strict social distancing of 6ft between anyone outside a family unit must be maintained.
 Please remember to stay home if you are sick.